Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-The next number after 1 is 8 so 8-1=7.
+The next number after 1 is 8, so 8-1=7.

 <br /><br />

-You then move to the next number in the set, 8.
+You then move to the next number in the set, moving from 1 to 8.
 The number after 8 is 15.
 So 15-8=7.

 <br /><br />

 You do this with all the numbers in the set.
-This solves the first-dimensional loop as it solves the difference between the numbers per iteration.
+This solves the first-dimensional loop or sumitation as it solves the difference between the numbers per iteration.

 <br /><br />